dotlang/language/README.md

 `func process(x: int, ref y: int)`
 caller: `process(t, ref u)`
-`ref` will affect method dispatch so you can have two functions with the same name and input but one of them with `ref` argument.
+`ref` will affect method dispatch so you can have two functions with the same name and input but one of them with `ref` argument. if a function needs a parameter which must have fields from two types, it can be defined like this:
+`func process(x: (TypeA, TypeB))` this is an in-place definition of a tuple which inherits from two other tuples.

 ### Matching
 `func add(x:int, y:int, z:int) ...`